simonsunnyboy/opencm3-blink/README.md

 libopemcm3 is not build from this example.
 It uses existing binaries.

-A CMake macro add_bluepill_executable is provided to build an executable with all necessary flags, map and listing file to both .elf and .hex formats.
+A CMake macro add_bluepill_executable_64K is provided to build an executable with all necessary flags, map and listing file to both .elf and .hex formats.